marian-stanciulica/Foodybite/README.md

 ```

 ### Networking
-The following diagram represents the networking layer talking with my backend app.
-For a better understanding, I will explain each major section of the diagram and decisions made during testing (all components were tested using TDD):
+The following diagram showcases the networking layer, which communicates with my backend app.
+For a better understanding, I will elaborate each major section of the diagram and decisions made during testing:
 1. [Refresh Token Strategy](#1-refresh-token-strategy)
 2. [Network Request Flow](#2-network-request-flow)
 3. [Endpoint Creation](#3-endpoint-creation)